svmss/tools/README.md

         -help        - Outputs the information about various available parameters

 *The Parameters for the script are taken from here.
 The default values are set.*

+# downloadArtifacts

+download any artifacts given URLs and path to download.